-The most authoritative and trustworthy source of scientific research on bipolar sleep is the textbook Manic-Depresive Illness: Bipolar Disorders and Recurrent Depression by Frederick Goodwin and Kay Redfield Jamison.
-Their Appendix to Chapter 16 about bipolar sleep is available online.
+The most authoritative and trustworthy source of scientific research on Bipolar sleep is the textbook Manic-Depresive Illness: Bipolar Disorders and Recurrent Depression by Frederick Goodwin and Kay Redfield Jamison.
+The Appendix to Chapter 16 about Bipolar sleep is available online.

-In summary: bipolar disorder sleep problems are very common, and often related to other health issues as well.
-If you or a loved one are bipolar, closely monitor sleep patterns and take action in case of:
+In summary: Bipolar Disorder sleep problems are very common, and often related to other health issues as well.
+If you or a loved one is Bipolar, make sure that you closely monitor sleep patterns and take action in case of:

 1. Over-sleeping (more than 8-9 hours per night).

 4. Sudden decrease in the need for sleep.